Marijuana (Weed, Cannabis) Overdose Symptoms, Signs, & Treatment

-Marijuana is a very popular drug—and a legal one in several states—yet many people don’t realize it still carries risks and the possibility of harm in excessive quantities.
+Marijuana is a very popular drug—and a legal one in several states—yet many people don’t realize that it still carries risks and the possibility of harm.

 While rare, a marijuana overdose is still possible in some cases.
-Some of these are could have an impact mentally, heart related and lead to pale skin.
-Signs and symptoms of marijuana overdose might include 1,2:
+An overdose could have an impact mentally, affect the heart, and lead to pale skin.
+Signs and symptoms of weed overdose might include:1,2

 - Extreme anxiety or panic attacks.

 - Psychotic reactions, in which someone loses touch with reality or becomes paranoid, sometimes in the form of hallucinations, delusions, or a loss of personal identity.

 - Decreased judgment, perception, and coordination that can lead to injuries or even death.

 - A fast heart rate, chest pain, or heart attack.